jmbegley82/iodine/README.md

   - unsigned int cx, cy	//distance from (x,y) to center
   - unsigned int w, h	//width and height of cel (lower-right pixel = (x-cx+w,y-cy+h))

 Cels will generally be stored sequentially within a list/queue/etc. within Animations.
-Animations will generally be stored in maps (by string) within their respective AnimationSets.
+Animations will be stored in maps (by string) within their respective AnimationSets.
 AnimationSets will be contained within a globally-accessible cache, possibly also within a map by string.
 A Sprite class will be used in place of multiple instances of AnimationSet.

 # TexCache
 TexCache is where textures are loaded/stored.
 It relies upon System::\_screen having successfully created a renderer object.
-This means that it must have created a window (unless there's some other way of creating an SDL\_Renderer I don't know about).
+This means that it must have created a window (unless there's some way of creating an SDL\_Renderer I don't know about).
 Having the window randomly pop up and be unresponsive during most of the currently-coded (20200802) tests is pretty annoying and obviously not optimal.
-A possible solution might be to rearrange the tests within main to group TexCache and Screen tests together, separate window creation in Screen into a separate function, make it accessible via System's static object, and make sure to create the window prior to tests involving TexCache or the creation of SDL\_Textures in general.
+A solution might be to rearrange the tests within main to group TexCache and Screen tests together, separate window creation in Screen into separate function, make it accessible via System's static object, and make sure to create the window prior to tests involving TexCache or the creation of SDL\_Textures in general.

 # Screen
 Screen needs to be implemented before anything else graphical can be completed.
-Screen will be a static object.
-Screen should defer window creation until a function is called; this way Logger will definitely be started beforehand, which will make debug output availability more reliable.
+Screen should defer window creation until a function is called; thus Logger will definitely be started beforehand, which will make debug output availability more reliable.
 It is currently done during construction and this needs to be changed.

 # System.h,cpp
 The System class will be our sole static class; this will hypothetically make the transition from a testing main executable to a library smoother, and keep the chain of initialization of different parts of the codebase easier to understand and debug.